robert-hh/FTP-Server-for-ESP8266-ESP32-and-PYBD/README.md

 - ftp: works like on Linux
 - Chrome, Firefox: view/navigate directories & and view files
-- Finder: connects, but then locks in the attempt to display the top level directory w/o any activity visible at the server.
+- Finder: connects, but then locks in the attempt to display the top level directory repeating attemps to open new sessions.
-- FileZilla etc: Full operation, once proper configured (see above)
+- FileZilla, FireFtp: Full operation, once proper configured (see above)

 **Windows 10**

 - File explorer: view/navigate directories & and copy files.
 For editing files you have to copy them to your PC and back.
-Windows explorer does not always release the connection when it is closed, which just results in a silent connection.
+Windows explorer does not always release the connection when it is closed, which just results in a silent connection, which is closed latest when Windows is shut down.
+- FileZilla, FireFtp: Full operation, once proper configured (see above)
 - ftp: practically useless, since passive mode is not supported and many non-standard commands are used for the communication to the server, like XPWD instead of PWD, XCWD instead of CWD.
-- FileZilla etc: Full operation, once proper configured (see above)

 **Android**